SamuelMarks/libscript/DEPENDENCIES.md

 Dependencies
 ============

-Basic POSIX utilities, `curl`, and `jq`.
+Basic POSIX utilities.
 They're usually included; unless you're on Windows.
+Also: `curl`, `jq`, and `envsubst`.

-Specifically these are used:
+Specifically these from POSIX are used:

   - `.` (for `source`ing)
   - `/bin/sh`